Intensive Outpatient Program for Addiction and Mental Illness

-What to Know About Intensive Outpatient Treatment
+What to Know About Intensive Outpatient Treatment in Kokomo, Indiana

 Sometimes, IOPs are used as a way to continue treatment after a residential program.
 They’re primarily designed to facilitate the development of new coping mechanisms.
 You’ll also learn new skills to help prevent relapse.

 The American Society of Addiction Medicine defines addiction treatment along a continuum of care.
 There are five stages to their care protocols.
-An intensive outpatient program would be considered Level 2 treatment.
+An intensive outpatient program would be considered a Level 2 treatment.

 As a Level 2 treatment, IOPs provide more support than traditional outpatient programs.
 They involve 10-12 hours of different therapies each week.
 You’re also encouraged to attend a 12-step program while undergoing therapy.